craigahobbs/markdown-model/README.md

 ## Development

-This project is developed using [JavaScript Build](https://github.com/craigahobbs/javascript-build#readme).
+This project is developed using [javascript-build](https://github.com/craigahobbs/javascript-build#readme).
 It was started using [javascript-template](https://github.com/craigahobbs/javascript-template#readme) as follows:

 ```